-HISTORY 304-0 Asian American Women's History Exploration of race, gender, and the contours of U.S. history from the perspective of Asian American women's experiences.
+HISTORY 304-0 Asian American Women's History Exploration of race, gender, and the contours of US history from the perspective of Asian American women's experiences.
 Considers migration, exclusion, labor, marriage, family, sexuality, and cross-racial alliances.

 HISTORY 305-0 American Immigration Origins, social characteristics, cultural values, and assimilation of immigrants in the 19th and 20th centuries.
 Consequences of immigration in comparative and historical perspective.

 HISTORY 306-1,2 History of the American South From colonial settlement in the 17th century to the civil rights movements of the 1950s and 1960s.
 1. The rise of slavery and the plantation system, formation of slave family and culture, sectional conflict, the Civil War, and emancipation.
 2. Reconstruction, segregation, and civil rights movements.
 HISTORY 310-1,2 Early American History 1.
 Conquest and colonization: to 1688.
-2. The age of the American Revolucentury to the present.
+2. The age of the American Revolution: 1688-1789.

 HISTORY 314-0 The Civil War and Reconstruction "Middle period" of American history, emphasizing origins of the Civil War, its revolutionary nature, and its immediate and long-term consequences for the South and the nation.

-HISTORY 315-1,2,3 The United States since 1900 America's domestic history and role in world affairs since 1900.
-1. Early 20th century.
+HISTORY 315-1,2,3 The United States since 1900 America's domestic history and role in world affairs since 1900.1.
+Early 20th century.
 2. Mid-20th century.
-3. Late 20th politics, and the economy.
-1. Early America.
-2. 19th century.
-3. 20th century to the present.
+3. Late 20th century to the present.

-HISTORY 316-0 The Sixties Examination of one of the most tumultuous eras in U.S. history, its roots in the reshaping of American society after World War II, and its legacies for the present.
+HISTORY 316-0 The Sixties Examination of one of the most tumultuous eras in US history, its roots in the reshaping of American society after World War II, and its legacies for the present.
 Emphasis on social movements of the period, particularly the civil rights movement, and political and cultural change.

-HISTORY 317-1,2,3 American Cultural History Changing values of the American people, how they have been transmitted, and how they have shaped American society,
+HISTORY 317-1,2 American Cultural History Changing values of the American people, how they have been transmitted, and how they have shaped American society, politics, and the economy.
+1. 19th century.
+2. 20th century to the present.

 HISTORY 318-1,2 Legal and Constitutional History of the United States 1.
 Development of legal institutions, constitutionalism, law and social change, law and economic development, colonial period-1857.
 2. Law in industrial society: administration, race relations, corporations, environmental protection, civil liberties, 1857-present.

 HISTORY 319-1,2,3 History of American Foreign Relations Evolution of American foreign policy, emphasizing domestic and international background and constitutional and military problems involved in planning policy.
-1. 1763- 1900.
+1. 1763-1900.
 2. 1900-45.
 3. 1945-present.

-HISTORY 320-0 History of Social Movements in the U.S.

-From the abolition movement of the early 19th century to the New Right of the present.
+HISTORY 320-0 History of Social Movements in the United States From the abolition movement of the early 19th century to the New Right of the present.
 Samples radical, reform, and reactionary movements, with their development, organization, and effect on American politics and culture.

-HISTORY 321-0 The Vietnam Wars Analysis of Vietnam's wars for national independence, with emphasis on U.S. involvement.
+HISTORY 321-0 The Vietnam Wars Analysis of Vietnam's wars for national independence, with emphasis on US involvement.
 Topics include international context, political rationales, military engagements, popular attitudes, cultural exchange, and lasting legacies.